Carriage: Body

-The shafts of a carriage were called limbers in English dialect.
-Lancewood, a tough elastic wood of various trees, was often used especially for carriage shafts.
-A holdback, consisting of an iron catch on the shaft with a looped strap, enables a horse to back or hold back the vehicle.
-The end of the tongue of a carriage is suspended from the collars of the harness by a bar called the yoke.
+A holdback, consisting of an iron catch on the with a looped strap, enables a horse to back or hold back the vehicle.
+The end of the tongue of a carriage is suspended from the collars of the harness by a bar called the '.
 At the end of a trace, a loop called a cockeye attaches to the carriage.

 In some carriage types, the body is suspended by several leather straps called thoroughbraces or braces which serve as springs.